 - Minimize your pet’s stress levels: Stressed guinea pigs may have weaker immune systems.
 This can prevent your pet from fighting potential infections.
 Avoid stress-inducing factors like loud noises from traffic, other pets, and other environmental disturbances.

 - Schedule vet visits: Guinea pigs don’t normally require vaccinations, yet it would be helpful to take your pet to the clinic for routine checkups.

 What Are the Common Health Issues in a Guinea Pig?

-Aside from mite infestation, the most common health problems in guinea pigs include respiratory infections and vitamin C deficiency.
+Aside from mite infestation, the most common health problems in guinea pigs include respiratory infections like sneezing a lot and vitamin C deficiency.
 They are also susceptible to diarrhea, urinary problems, and tumors.

 Can Humans Get Mites From Guinea Pigs?

 Guinea pig static mites are species-specific, so there’s a minimal chance that your pet’s mites will transfer to human skin.
 However, the sarcoptic mange is zoonotic, which means humans can get it.
 If someone from your household has sensitive skin, contact with a mite-infested pet may cause skin irritation and rashes.